 Janitorial Authority

-The Janitorial Authority cleaning services directory maps the commercial and institutional cleaning industry across the United States, organizing providers, service categories, and operational standards into a structured reference.
-This page explains what the directory contains, how its listings are structured, and how it connects to the broader network of cleaning industry resources on this domain.
-Facility managers, procurement officers, and operations teams working through sourcing decisions will find the classification logic and scope definitions here essential context before browsing individual listings.
+The Janitorial Authority cleaning services provider network maps the commercial and institutional cleaning industry across the United States, organizing providers, service categories, and operational standards into a structured reference.
+This page explains what the provider network contains, how its providers are structured, and how it connects to the broader network of cleaning industry resources on this domain.
+Facility managers, procurement officers, and operations teams working through sourcing decisions will find the classification logic and scope definitions here essential context before browsing individual providers.

 Relationship to Other Network Resources

-The directory functions as one layer within a larger reference architecture.
-Before using the listings themselves, readers benefit from understanding where the directory sits relative to other resources on this domain.
+The provider network functions as one layer within a larger reference architecture.
+Before using the providers themselves, readers benefit from understanding where the provider network sits relative to other resources on this domain.

 The how-to-use-this-cleaning-services-resource page explains navigation mechanics and search filters in detail.
 For broader industry context — market structure, regulatory environment, workforce composition — the cleaning services topic context page provides background that informs more precise sourcing decisions.